 Successful Vendor Selection is the key factor in controlling the vendor risk.
 Proper planning is essential before finalizing the vendor contract.
 A company should understand the nature of the relationship with the vendor and make necessary policies to maintain a healthy business environment for years to come.

 Vendor Risk Assessment is a well-defined process to correctly assess serious, high, moderate and low-risk suppliers with the help of self-assessment and survey techniques.

 Vendor Performance Monitoring on a regular basis enables companies to be aware of supplier’s capability to comply with promised obligations.

 Procurify empowers teams to build a good relationship with vendors and allows you to achieve greater visibility into company’s spend.

 Hence, companies can build a good relationship with vendors by taking proper measures and following true and tried techniques.
-In this way, vendor risk can be managed in the desired way.
+In this way, you can manage vendor risk well.
 So both parties can enjoy working in a better business environment.

 Sandra Larson is a renowned freelance writer at this essayontime.com.au site.
 She is also a regular contributor to the popular Bay State Banner.
 Besides writing, she is also a great advocator for Affordable Housing leading several Urban and Regional Policy programs.